Do You Want To Save More Money?

 When you overspend and don’t save money you increase your debt and the amount of money you owe to creditors.
 Essential overspending will wreck your budget.

-Before we said enough is enough and started our debt reduction plan we ate out several times a week.
+Before we said enough is enough and started our budgeting plan we ate out several times a week.
 We went on holidays once or twice a year.
 I would hit up the coffee shop for a latte almost daily.

 We let our life depict our spending.
 Our wants overtook our needs.
 We simply were not watching our spending.

 It takes a big event to cause things to change.
 After my husband’s employment changed and his company downsized we took a long hard look at our spending.
 Nothing makes you assess things better than a sudden loss of income.

 As a new family we took a serious look at our finances and thought about where we wanted to be in the future.

 Our son is Celiac so we were buying gluten free, dairy free muffins for him which was fine.
 But when the muffins and the other baked goods got a price increase it wasn’t fine.